OpenNewsLabs/field-guide-security-training-newsroom/docs/Chapter01-01-BeingABetterTrainer.md

 # After: Follow Up!
-Send out a “thank you” note with, at a minimum:
+Send everyone a “thank you” note.
+It should probably include:
+  + Next steps.
+If everyone left with a lot of good intentions, a short list of action items will help them make good on those intentions.
-  Links to any sites that you mentioned.
+  + Links to any sites that you mentioned.
-Follow up on any questions you promised to come back to.
-A copy of your slide deck or handouts, if you used one.

-If you set aside any questions during the workshop, capture them for folks.
+  + If you set aside any questions during the session, capture them in the follow up email.
 If you've figured out the answer, share it.
 If you haven't, just say so: "I haven't had a chance to take a closer look at this one."
+Follow up on any questions you promised to come back to.
+  + A copy of your slide deck or handouts.

-Instructions you followed (or a link to them) so people can get back to them.
+  + A repeat of any instructions you followed (or a link to them).
-Assess your own work: How do you feel about how the training went.
-What do you feel went well?
-What do you feel didn’t go so well?
-What do you wish you’d done differently?

-Homeworks is optional but it's always handy.
-Deadlines are even handier.
-What are the next steps that you think participants ought to take?

-Assess your session plan: where did you diverge from it?

-Reflection never hurts.
+Revise your session plan -- look back over your plan and update it to reflect what actually worked in the session.
+Make any notes you wish you'd had handy this time, while all those thoughts are still fresh in your mind.

+Reflection never hurt -- take stock of what you wish you'd done differently, things you think you handled well, things you wish you'd handled differently.

+Mark your calendar: if you gave folks any next steps, or even if you didn't, follow up with everyone a week or two later to check in about whether they took any action, how it went, where they got stuck.

-## Being a Better Trainer
+## Getting Better

 If you're ready to start improving your skills as a trainer, there are some fantastic resources that can help you out.
 Some of our favorites include: